The average cost of car insurance in Ontario is around $1400 in 2023.

 How much is car insurance in Ontario?

-The average cost of car insurance in Ontario is just over $1500, which is the second highest rate in Canada after British Columbia.
+The average cost of car insurance in Ontario is around $1400, which is the second highest rate in Canada after British Columbia.

 But your personal car insurance premiums could be much lower or higher based on the following factors: